Our Approach

 Targets and Metrics

-Occurrence of Work Related Accidents and Accident Frequency Rate (Non-consolidated)
+Occurrence of Industrial Accidents and Accident Frequency Rate (SUBARU)

 Initiatives

-At the start of every fiscal year, SUBARU notifies managers and supervisors about the health and safety policies for the fiscal year via heads of each site through their respective Health and Safety Committees.
-This is so that all employees can share the health and safety activity targets and plans as a unified team and raise their awareness about the prevention of industrial accidents, road safety, and health management.
+At the start of every fiscal year, SUBARU notifies managers and supervisors about the health and safety policies for the fiscal year through Health and Safety Committees at each site.
+This is so that all employees can share the health and safety activity targets and plans and raise their awareness about the prevention of industrial accidents, road safety, and health management.

 Prevention of Industrial Accidents

-In order to elevate safety awareness among SUBARU employees, all employees of SUBARU and its affiliated companies wear the safety declaration badge, on which it is clearly stated, “I always check for safety before performing any action.”
+In order to elevate safety awareness among all SUBARU employees, each of us wears the safety declaration badge, on which it is clearly stated, “I always check for safety before performing any action.”

 For the prevention of mistakes and human error, we urge employees at all our sites to practice pointing and calling at the crosswalks and other places on the premises as the basis for occupational health and safety, thereby raising their awareness about the importance of safe behaviors and increasing the accuracy of their safety checks.